-The Superintendent or designee shall annually make available to all certificated staff and to other employees who have regular interaction with students the California Department of Education (CDE) online training module on the dynamics of bullying and cybroullying, including the identification of bullying and cyberbullying and the implementation of strategies to address bullying.
+The Superintendent or designee shall annually make available to all certificated staff and to other employees who have regular interaction with students the California Department of Education (CDE) online training module on the dynamics of bullying and cyberbullying, including the identification of bullying and cyberbullying and the implementation of strategies to address bullying.
 (Education Code 32283.5)

-The Superintendent or designee shall provide training to teachers and other school staff to raise tr awareness about the legal obligation of the district and its employees to prevent discrimination, harassment, intimidation, and bullying of district students.
+The Superintendent or designee shall provide training to teachers and other school staff to raise their awareness about the legal obligation of the district and its employees to prevent discrimination, harassment, intimidation, and bullying of district students.
 Such training shall be designed to provide staff with the skills to:

-1. Discuss the diversity of the student body and school community, including their varying immigration experiences

-2. DiscussSecond Stepstrategies with students, and teach students to recognize the behavior and characteristics of bullying perpetrators and victims

-- 3. Identify the signs of bullying or harassing behavior - 4.
-Take immediate corrective action when bullying is observed

-5. Report incidents to the appropriate authorities, including law enforcement in instances of criminal behavior
+- 1. Discuss the diversity of the student body and school community, including their varying immigration experiences - 2.
+Discuss bullying prevention strategies with students and teach students to recognize the behavior and characteristics of bullying perpetrators and victims - 3.
+Identify the signs of bullying or harassing behavior - 4.
+Take immediate corrective action when bullying is observed - 5.
+Report incidents to the appropriate authorities, including law enforcement in instances of criminal behavior